MicrosoftDocs/memdocs/sccm/mdt/toolkit-reference.md

 -   Verify that the hard disk size meets the minimum size requirements; if not, the script exits.

--   Verify that the target computer’s operating system is installed on drive C; if not, the script exits.
+-   Verify that the target computer's operating system is installed on drive C; if not, the script exits.

 -   If **DeploymentType = REFRESH**, verify that drive C is not compressed by running `Compact /u C:\`.